knative/eventing/docs/planning/sprintplanning.md

 ## Organizing with Github Milestone
 - A new milestone is created in Github for each 6 weeks release cycle.
-- All features and bugs that are planned for the release cycle are assigned to the release for tracking the progress of the milestone.
+- All features and bugs that are planned for the release cycle are assigned to the milestone for tracking the progress of the release.

 ## Pending work and proposed changes:
-- Decide estimation technique (story points on fibonacci, t-shirt size etc)
+- Decide estimation technique (story points on fibonacci, t-shirt size etc) - Postponed
+- How to automate project boards with Prow and issue labels?
 - Create features and bugs for 0.6 release.
-- Create appropriate templates and verify if things will work with our current permission model and Prow - I have experimented all this in my private repo, but do not have right permissions in eventing repo.
-Will need some help here - @Grant?
+- Create appropriate templates - (In progress)
-- Create following labels:
+- Create following labels, if they do not exist (in-progress)
-    - triage/needstriage
-    - triage/accepted
-    - kind/rejected
+    - kind/feature-request
-    - triage/ice-boxed
+    - kind/bug
-    - kind/feature
+    - priority/critical-urgent
-    - priority/0 - Critical issues that needs to be addressed right away in current release
+      - Bugs that need to be fixed in current release, irrespective of when they are created.
-    - priority/1 - Highest priority
-    - priority/2
-    - priority/3
-    - priority/4 - lowest priority
-    - severity/1
-    - severity/2
+    - priority/important-soon
+      - Bugs that need to be fixed in the next release.
-    - severity/3
+    - priority/important-longterm
+     - Bugs that need to be fixed in next 2-3 releases..
-    - severity/4
+    - priority/awaiting-more-evidence
-- Need to define Priorities and Severities.
-Is there any norm followed in Knative?

 ## Future work:
 - If the above process works for next couple of releases and team likes it then we move to a 2 week sprint model rather than 6 weeks.